codeheroesdev/hull-salesforce/assets/readme.md

 When Hull sends a user to Salesforce the system executes the following strategy to determine whether a user has to be treated as a Lead or Contact:

-1. Hull checks if a contact with a matching email address exists; if this is the case, the Hull user is treated as a Contact in Salesforce and the selected fields in Salesforce are updated with the data from Hull.
+1. Hull checks if a contact with a matching email address exists; if this is the case, the Hull user is treated as a Contact in Salesforce and the selected attributes in Salesforce are updated with the data from Hull.
 When no matching contact is found, step 2 is executed.
-2. Hull checks if a contact with a matching email address exists; if this is the case Hull updates the selected fields in Salesforce.
+2. Hull checks if a contact with a matching email address exists; if this is the case Hull updates the selected attributes in Salesforce.
 When no matching lead is found, step 3 is executed.
-3. Hull creates a new lead in Salesforce with the selected fields.
+3. Hull creates a new lead in Salesforce with the selected attributes.